bobbimanners/EightBall/README.md

 ```
 Then to compile it, and save the bytecode to the file `bytecode`:
 ```
-comp
+comp "bytecode"
 quit
 ```
 And finally, to run the bytecode under the VM:
 ```
 $ ./eightballvm
 ```
-The bytecode disassember may be used to examine the bytecode in a human-readable format:
+The bytecode disassembler may be used to examine the bytecode in a human-readable format:
 ```
 $ ./disass
 ```

+Both the VM and the disassembler prompt for the name of the bytecode file to load (`bytecode` in this example.)

 ## Running Apple //e Version with MAME
 You will have to find the Apple II ROMs online for use with MAME.